manuelbomi/Apache-Kafka-Enterprise-Microservices-Platform-on-Kubernetes/README.md

 - Production-ready controller quorum

-> [!Tip] This is not a toy Kafka setup — it mirrors modern Kafka deployments.
+> [!TIP] This is not a toy Kafka setup — it mirrors modern Kafka deployments.
 >
 >
 ---

+> [!TIP]
+> Helpful advice for doing things better or more easily.